usnistgov/FIPS201/_FIPS201/authentication.md

 [^expired]: The PIV authentication certificate or card authentication certificate may be leveraged instead of the CHUID to verify that the card is not expired.

 #### 6.2.1.2 Attended Authentication of Biometric Data (BIO-A) {#s-6-2-1-2}
-{:latex-toc="6.2.1.2 Attended Authentication of Biometric Data"}

 In this higher assurance variant, an attendant (e.g., security guard) supervises the submission of the new biometric sample by the cardholder.
 Otherwise, the steps for this authentication mechanism are the same as in [Section 6.2.1.1](#s-6-2-1-1).

 ### 6.2.2 Authentication Using On-Card Biometric One-to-One Comparison (OCC-AUTH) {#s-6-2-2}
-{:latex-toc="6.2.2 Authentication Using On-Card Biometric One-to-One Comparison"}
+{:latex-toc="6.2.2 On-Card Biometric One-to-One Comparison"}

 The PIV Card Application MAY host an optional on-card fingerprint one-to-one comparison algorithm.
 In this case, on-card fingerprint one-to-one comparison data is stored on the card, which cannot be read, but could be used for